swade1987/google-developer-group-demo/docs/5-installing-prometheus-and-grafana.md

 # Installing Prometheus and Grafana

-## Installation
+## Installation (from the bootstrap node)

-To install Prometheus and Grafana execute the following command:
+To install Prometheus and Grafana execute the following command *from the bootstrap node*:

 ```
 $ make deploy-prometheus
 $ make deploy-grafana
 ```

-## Update hostfile
+## Update hostfile (local machine)

 We need to edit our hostfile to allow access to Prometheus, Grafana and the Alert Manager.